 A dynamic rate

-She added that MFAA members had said in February 2024 that serviceability was also the number one reason for borrowers being unable to refinance.
+She said that MFAA members had said in February 2024 that serviceability was also the number one reason for borrowers being unable to refinance.

 “Since then, what we’ve seen is a number of lenders apply a 1 per cent exception buffer for like-for-like dollar refinancing.
 Since that original survey, our members have reported something like 56 per cent of our members reported that the 1 per cent buffer made it easier.
 Therefore, it is a very natural extension that a change in the buffer would allow more first home buyers, in particular, given their circumstances, to enter the market,” the MFAA CEO said.

-“The buffer would be wider when interest rates are lower and falling, and narrower when they are higher and nearing the peak of the hiking site,” he explained.
+“The buffer would be wider when interest rates are lower and falling, and narrower when they are higher and nearing the peak of the hiking cycle,” Waldron said.

-Waldron later concluded: “I think we can all recognize that when we reach the top or near the top of the market, that a 3 per cent buffer is fairly heavy, and we also need to recognize there are perhaps categories of people who are impacted by the buffer in ways that wasn't intended.
-So for me, it would be first time buyers and those that are trying to move to a better situation.”
+“I think we can all recognise that when we reach the top or near the top of the market, that a 3 per cent buffer is fairly heavy, and we also need to recognise there are perhaps categories of people who are impacted by the buffer in ways that wasn’t intended.
+So for me, it would be first-time buyers and those that are trying to move to a better situation.

-The Mortgage Choice CEO continued: “[W]ith interest rates peaking and in the short term/medium term unlikely to reach anywhere close to the 9.6 per cent serviceability buffers are currently assessing borrowers at, it would make sense to have more creditworthy borrowers access to finance they need now.
+“[W]ith interest rates peaking and in the short term/medium term unlikely to reach anywhere close to the 9.6 per cent serviceability buffers are currently assessing borrowers at, it would make sense to have more creditworthy borrowers access the finance they need now."

+REA Group’s Kusher added that supply was being impacted, too.
 “So the higher buffer and subsequent rationing of credit has many related repercussions.
-Most new housing is only built once pre-sales reach a certain milestone, and therefore the 3 per cent buffer in the market is also reducing new housing supply,” he said.
+Most new housing is only built once pre-sales reach a certain milestone, and therefore the 3 per cent buffer in the market is also reducing new housing supply.”

-REA Group’s Cameron Kusher added that this was particularly an issue for those developing Greenfield sites and apartments, which are “heavily reliant” on pre-sales from first home buyers.
+He said that this was particularly an issue for those developing greenfield sites and apartments, which are “heavily reliant” on pre-sales from first home buyers.

-“By and large, most investors already have equity in the market, so a 3 per cent serviceability buffer does more severely impact on a first time buyer because they haven't got any equity,” Kusher added.
+“By and large, most investors already have equity in the market, so a 3 per cent serviceability buffer does more severely impact on a first-time buyer because they haven’t got any equity,” Kusher said.

 Exceptions for first home buyers